What happens to your email after you hit "send"? How many people read it or click the links inside it?

 To view the email channel dashboard, choose Insights in your left menu after logging into Campaign.

-You can set the date range you're interested in and choose your heatmap metric.
+When you're in the dashboard, you can set the date range you're interested in and choose your heatmap metric.
 Narrowing data results will help you analyze the most crucial aspects of your campaign.
-To make changes, simply click on the event date.
+To make changes, click on the event date.
 You'll be able to choose from a presets list or create a custom date range.

 The email channel dashboard lets you see the most important stats right away, but there is also a possibility to drill down to details.